MoenJohn/Election_Analysis/README.md

   | Diana DeGette  | 272,892  | 73.8%  |
   | Raymon Anthony Doane  | 11,606  |3.1%  |

 * Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
-    According to my results the winner of the election was Diana DeGette, with a landslide victory of 73.8% of all votes and total vote count of 73.8%
+    According to my results **the winner of the election was Diana DeGette**, with a landslide victory of **73.8% of all votes** and total vote count of **272,892**

 # Election-Audit Summary:
-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.

 In summary, this code can be used for any sort of upcoming election as is as long as the format of the input data remains the same.
-However, there are a couple things that could be done to improve the code.
+As was described above, the candidate and county names can be read in dynamically with no limit on the number of each.
+However, there are a couple things that could be done to improve the code to provide more information in the future.

 For starters, by counting which votes for certain candidates came from which counties.
 This information doesn't influence the results of the election in anyway but it would extra data and insight into the demograhics of the candidates voters.
-This change would be possible with the amount of information we have available here, but if there was any additional data that the commity would like to see the program couldg be motified to show that as well.
-A couple examples would be voter data such as age for more demographic insights or the way the vote was cast (machine, vs by hand, vs machine read card) to see if there was any influence or coorolation with voting methods and results.
-Finaly, adding in county total population data would allow us to learn about voter turnout and participatino in each county.
+This change would be possible with the amount of information we have available here, but if there was any additional data that the commision would like to see the program could be modified to show that as well.
+A couple examples would be anonomous voter data such as age for more demographic insights or the way the vote was cast (machine, vs by hand, vs machine read card) to see if there was any influence or coorolation with voting methods and results.
+Finaly, adding in county total population data would allow us to learn about voter turnout and participatin in each county.

+I would also recommend that records of this data not only be kept for posterity but also for future analysis.
+With a database of past election results we can map changes over time for trends and other insights.